Our COVID-19 Response

 We may disclose your personal information to the following overseas recipients for some of the purposes listed in section 7:

-These recipients may be located in Australia, New Zealand, USA, China, Singapore, United Kingdom, Europe & South Africa.
+These recipients may be located in Australia, New Zealand, USA, China, Singapore, United Kingdom, Europe, the Pacific Islands & South Africa.
 This may change from time to time, including as a result of change of provider, changes in data protection practices and processing efficiency.

 You can disable your web browser from accepting cookies if you wish.
-If you do so, you can still access our website, but not all services may be available.
+If you do so, you can still access our websites, but not all services may be available.

-We may automatically collect general statistical information on our website about visitors to our website, such as IP addresses, browsers used, dates visited, pages visited and number of visitors.
+We may automatically collect general statistical information on our websites about visitors to them, such as IP addresses, browsers used, dates visited, pages visited and number of visitors.
 However, such information does not refer to you by name or your contact details.
-We use this data in aggregate to improve our website.
+We use this data in aggregate to improve our websites.
 We may provide such aggregated data to third parties, but in so doing, we do not provide personal information without your consent.